Sole trader insurance

 When considering sole trader insurance there are a few important factors to look at:

-How much cover do I need?
+How much sole trader insurance do I need?

 - Do you have plans to expand your business?
 If you're planning on expanding your business at any time in the future, you need to ensure that your company can continue to grow without you at the helm.

 - Do you have loans or debts?
-While sole trader insurance is for protection of your business' fixed costs, it can also lessen the financial strain for you in times of need.
+While sole trader insurance is for protection of your business's fixed costs, it can also lessen the financial strain for you in times of need.
 It will allow you to continue to pay your ongoing business expenses.